alanjyu/oasis_montaj_map_templates/README.md

 5. Click the "Save" icon on the top left of the template view.
 Note that this will overwrite your original file.
 6. To add the modified template to the library, refer to *Adding templates to library*.

-**NOTE**: Geosoft templates are essentially .xml files.
-You can open them with a notepad if you know how to edit them.
+**NOTE**: Geosoft templates are fundamentally XML files.
+You can edit them with a notepad.
 Notably, "media" changes the page size.

 ### Adding templates to library

-Montaj scans map template files (.geosoft_maptemplate as extension) in the directory "C:\Users\\[USERNAME\]\Documents\Geosoft\Desktop Applications\maptemplate" by default.
-You can try to copy these files to that directory.
+Montaj scans templates (.geosoft_maptemplate) in "C:\Users\\[USERNAME\]\Documents\Geosoft\Desktop Applications\maptemplate".
+You can directly copy the templates to this directory.

 In the cases where template files are not detected, or you are modifying the templates: